Tim-Hass-GA/eie.io_project_2/README.md

 POST | notes/new | create | - creates new note for section
 PUT | NOT IN PLACE | update | - updates garden section with data provided DELETE | NOT IN PLACE | delete | - deletes garden section and all associated data (notes)

-### Models
-Models
-user
-Attributes: first_name, last_name, email, password, bio
-Associations: Has many gardens garden
-Attributes: name, description, location
-Associations: Belongs to one user, has many sections section
-Attributes: name, description, number_of_rows, item_count, date_planted, gardenId (cropId for later use in expanding model)
-Associations: Belongs to one garden, Has many notes notes
-Attributes: title, details, sectionId
-Associations: Belongs to one section

 #### Development Process
 DAY 1-3: Review code completed in class, create edit (PUT) and delete routes in, post boiler-plate to GitHub.
 Retrieve copy of boiler-plate and create wireframe concepts.
 Discover ideas, sketch out requirements, tweak wireframe layout, draft data models and user stories.